 30% Cost of Goods Sold means the restaurant has to supply $18,000 worth of grub … or a $3,000 loss

 Some high end burger purveyors have done Groupon so many times, people are waiting for the Groupon to go back and they end up selling $10 hamburgers for $2.50 that cost them $3.00 … Stop the Insanity!
-It’s like the two brothers from Kentucky who drove to Florida and bought Oranges for $20 a bushel, drove them to KC, offered them ON SALE for $18 a bushel and when they figured out they were losing money …. bought a BIGGER TRUCK!
+It’s like the two brothers from Kentucky who drove to Florida and bought Oranges for $20 a bushel, drove them to Wilmington, offered them ON SALE for $18 a bushel and when they figured out they were losing money …. bought a BIGGER TRUCK!

 But don’t just take my word for it.
-A September, 2010 Rice University study of Groupon’s model showed that 32% of businesses using it had similar non-profitable results and fully 40% would not run another one.
+A Rice University study of Groupon’s model showed that 32% of businesses using it had similar non-profitable results and fully 40% would not run another one.
 An alarming fact from those surveyed (that were not profitable) was that only 25% of Groupon users bought something other than that which the Groupon covered and only 13% came back without a Groupon!
-Restaurants fared the worst (because as I said, they have to honor with tangible, costly goods) and Spa’s and Salons fared better (because they provide services, not goods).
+Restaurants fared the worst (because as I said, they have to honor the deal with tangible, costly goods) and Spa’s and Salons fared better (because they provide services, not goods).

 Groupon’s juggernaut-like success came as a result of a fantastic business model (for them), at a time when America was reeling from a slumping economy, in the mood to use coupons and increasingly online and social media savvy.
 Add to that a restaurant industry in pain due to that same economy and we had a “perfect storm” brewing for Groupon and myriad copy-cat online coupon companies to become very successful, very quickly.